 Are synthetic cannabinoids a safe alternative to natural weed?

-Thank you for your question.
-It is an important one as most people do not know the difference between synthetic cannabinoids and plant-based cannabinoids.
+A: It is an important one as most people do not know the difference between synthetic cannabinoids and plant-based cannabinoids.
 The quick answer is no, synthetic cannabinoids are not a safer alternative to the plant.

 While it may be cheaper, there are serious side effects that could be detrimental to your health.

 Cannabinoid chemistry goes back to the late 1800s.
 As chemists started to identify cannabinoids, they also began synthesizing them.
 Roger Adams, a chemist, was the first to isolate and synthesize a cannabinoid.
 By 1940, he had published a method for converting CBD to THC and in 1949, he had a catalog of THC analogs which were the first artificial cannabinoids.
 Synthesis of cannabinoids continued and in the mid-1970s, Eli Lilly and Co. developed nabilone, a synthetic 1 mg THC capsule.
 By 1985, the FDA approved dronabinol, another synthetic THC capsule, for the use of HIV/AIDS related nausea and vomiting and severe weight loss.

 Synthetic cannabinoids continue to be produced, mostly for research purposes.